Tech heavyweight sues insurer over $400 million in claims

 Global research campus

 “Board members, shareholders, investors, and analysts during quarterly earnings calls will increasingly want credible information on the company’s preparedness for the next big one.
-And that requires the CFO to ask tough questions and undertake thoughtful cost-benefit and return-on-investment analyses for capital allocation purposes,” stated Kevin Ingram, the chief financial officer at FM Global, in the whitepaper.
+And that requires the CFO to ask tough questions and undertake thoughtful cost-benefit and return-on-investment analyses for capital allocation purposes,” stated Kevin Ingram, senior executive vice-president and chief financial officer at FM Global, in the whitepaper.

 The report featured insight from business risk analysts alongside examples of actual losses, such as a New York-headquartered conglomerate that reported net catastrophe losses of US$256 million from the three hurricanes in 2017 and the wildfires in California.

 “If the CFO doesn’t lead the charge to invest in reducing natural-hazards exposures, they will be the ones that stakeholders hold accountable for not properly addressing the risks,” said Ingram, who is also the executive vice president at FM Global.

 Financial outlook also released